Honey25k/NoSQL-social-network-api/README.md

 - [Questions](#questions)

 ## Description:

-An API for a social media network.
+An API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 You can create, update and delete users, add or remove friends, add, update or remove thoughts, as well as add and remove reactions.

 ## Technologies used: